haelee/haelee.github.io/extra-labs/UID.md

 ```

 6. Change the UID (and GID optionally) of `cju2023` to that of `ntu2023`.
 Save the file then quit the editor.
 > WARNING!
 Be careful while editing `/etc/passwd`.
 A typo may make the system out of control.
-If so, simply return your virtual machine (VM) and connect to a new VM.
-The VM you used would go back to the inital state.
+If so, simply press the **Stop Problem** button then pressing the **Connect Problem** button.
+By doing this, **CyberAegis** would retrieve the VM you used and assign a new VM to you.
+The VM you used would be initialized by **CyberAegis**.
 ```
 ntu2023:x:515:515::/home/ntu2023:/bin/bash
 cju2023:x:515:515::/home/ntu2023:/bin/bash